minhbtrc/langchain-chatbot/README.md

 ## Description

 - This is a chatbot implementation with Langchain framework.
-    - Base LLM: Vertex AI
+    - Base LLM: Use can use Vertex AI or OpenAI API
     - Memory: MongoDB
     - UI:
         - Gradio